caowen1510957/AISim-In-Progress/README.md

 # AISim
-Why I upload .py directly without making it bin, src, etc?
+Why I upload .py directly without creating bin, src, etc?
+Why do I upload .py directly without making it bin, src, etc?
 I want to have more audiences.
-For those who are super exprienced coders, they can easily acces my work, but for those who learn how wo code from Internet, especially some YouTubers.
-I believe the best way is show the code plainly.
+Those who are super experienced coders can easily access my work, but for those who learn how to code from the Internet, especially some YouTubers.
+I believe the best way is to show the code plainly.